ManixI/ludumDare54/issues.md

 Ceiling has enemy spawns
-floor has enemy and powerup spawns player has double jump, but max jump easily hits ceiling
+floor has enemy and powerup spawns player has double jump, but max jump easily hits ceiling throwable hat hat is one use can hold up to 3 (stack on head) collapsing ceiling that needs to be reset